PabloNunes/IBM_Professional_Cert/6_Data_Analysis_with_Python/README.md

     - Two important measures to determine the fit are:
       - Mean Squared Error (MSE)
       - R-Squared (R²)
-    - Mean Squared Error: Take the squared of the diference of prediction and realily, sum all, and divide by the number of samples.
+    - Mean Squared Error: Take the squared of the difference of prediction and reality, sum all, and divide by the number of samples.

     ```python
     from sklearn.metrics import mean_squared_error